-In 2017 Apple released the iPhone 8 and followed it up with the very high-end iPhone X (shown), skipping over the iPhone 9 in the process.
-Yep, that’s right – there was no iPhone 9.
-Apple decided that the iPhone X – pronounced ‘iPhone 10’ was a new beginning for Apple’s smartphone, so jumped over the number 9.
+Apple decided that the iPhone X – pronounced ‘iPhone 10’ was a new beginning for Apple’s mid-range smartphone, so jumped over iPhone 9.

 Quite why it did this is an open question, but it was exactly the same for Microsoft when it wanted to reinvent Windows.
 We said goodbye to Windows 8 and hello to the shiny Windows 10, now superseded by Windows 11.